The 20 Best Juvenile Dermatomyositis Doctors Near Me in Pittsburgh, PA

 Offers Telehealth

 Margalit Rosenkranz, MD, joined the Division of Pediatric Rheumatology at UPMC Children's Hospital of Pittsburgh in 2004.
 She brings a strong background in research focused on developing a deeper understanding of the immunogenetics of juvenile rheumatoid arthritis (JRA) and other rheumatic diseases.
 Dr. Rosenkranz is rated as an Experienced provider by MediFind in the treatment of Juvenile Dermatomyositis.
-Her top areas of expertise are Juvenile Idiopathic Arthritis (JIA), Arthritis, Osteomyelitis in Children, and Juvenile Dermatomyositis.
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses Juvenile Idiopathic Arthritis (JIA), Arthritis, Osteomyelitis in Children, and Juvenile Dermatomyositis.
+Dr. Rosenkranz is board certified in American Board Of Pediatrics and American Board Of Pediatrics.
+Dr. Rosenkranz is currently accepting new patients.

 Experienced in Juvenile Dermatomyositis